Birda Logo

 Identification Tips

 When attempting to identify the Dartford warbler, look for its long tail, which is quite pronounced compared to other warblers.
 The male's grey back and head, combined with reddish underparts and a red eye, are key features.
-The white-spotted reddish throat is another telltale sign.
+The white-spotted reddish throat is another tell-tale sign.
 Females and juveniles are more subdued in coloration, with paler throats and a browner grey above.

 Habitat

-The Dartford warbler favors open fields with degraded scrub brush, thriving in heather and old wood environments.
+The Dartford warbler favours open fields with degraded scrub brush, thriving in heather and old wood environments.
 It is a bird of the heathlands, often found nesting in dense bushes like gorse or heather, close to the ground.

 Distribution